animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-To minimize network traffic, each client can separately define its own 'interests' policies, indicating to {data-store-name} the data it actually requires.
-In {sdg-name}, 'interests' can be defined for each client Region separately.
+To minimize network traffic, each client can separately define its own 'interests' policies, indicating to GemFire the data it actually requires.
+In Spring Data for GemFire, 'interests' can be defined for each client Region separately.
 Both key-based and regular expression-based interest types are supported.